• Skip to primary navigation

 • Grill for 8-10 minutes per side, until the skin is partially blackened and starting to separate from the flesh.

 • Remove from the oven, and place in a bowl.
-Cover for five minutes.
+Cover the bowl with a tea towel, and allow to stand for five minutes.

 • Slice the peppers in half, removing any remaining seeds.